prinnevald/project-ideas/README.md

 - [ ] :space_invader: Site for ACM SC
 - [ ] Optimize search mechanism for [dev.to](https://dev.to)
 - [ ] Run Forum for students on local machine
+- [ ] MyLittleIRC - How difficult it is to write your own IRC server from scratch?)

 ## OS
 - [ ] Rufus port to the Linux (Code is available, only need to rewrite it with Qt)